CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs

 \section{Introduction}

-User simulation aims to capture individual preferences and behaviors, allowing systems to generate personalized content and interactions~\cite{mou2024individual,wang2024survey,xi2025rise,tseng2024two}.
-Traditional user modeling typically relies on feature engineering and representation learning to perform coarse-grained attribute classification, limiting the ability to capture more complex and dynamic user baheviors and preferences~\cite{purificato2024user,he2023survey}.
-In contrast, LLMs can generate personalized content that reflects individual preferences, with promising applications in dialogue systems, recommendation, and healthcare interventions~\cite{he2025simulation,deng2023plug,li2024agent,bao2024piors}.
+User simulation aims to capture individual preferences and behaviors, allowing systems to generate personalized content and interactions~\cite{mou2024individual,xi2025rise,tseng2024two}.
+Traditional user modeling typically relies on feature engineering and representation learning to perform coarse-grained attribute classification, limiting the ability to capture more complex user behaviors and preferences~\cite{purificato2024user,he2023survey}.
+In contrast, LLMs can generate personalized content that reflects individual preferences, with promising applications in dialogue systems, recommendation, and healthcare interventions~\cite{he2025simulation,li2024agent,bao2024piors}.

-Current approaches to LLM-based user simulation fall into two paradigms: \emph{non-parametric prompting} and \emph{parametric fine-tuning}, as illustrated in Figure ~\ref{fig:intro}(a) and (b) ~\cite{salemi2023lamp,kumar2024longlamp,zhang2024guided,poddar2024personalizing,tan-etal-2024-democratizing,sun2024identity}.
-Non-parametric prompting injects histories and sometimes personas directly into the prompt to condition generation without modifying the model.
+Current approaches to LLM-based user simulation fall into two paradigms: \emph{personalized prompt} and \emph{Personalized Parameters}, as illustrated in Figure~\ref{fig:intro}(a) and (b) ~\cite{kumar2024longlamp,zhang2024guided,sun2024identity}.
+Personalized prompt-based method injects histories and sometimes personas directly into the prompt to condition generation without modifying the model.
 It is lightweight and general-purpose, but pure descriptions often contain noise and redundancy, leading to imprecise and stereotyped outputs.
-Parametric fine-tuning, on the contrary, adapts model weights to user-specific data to internalize personalized traits.
+In contrast, personalized parameter-based method adapts model weights or steers the latent representation using user-specific data, thereby internalizing personalized traits.
 Although high fidelity is achieved, fine-tuning a separate model per user is computationally prohibitive and impractical at scale.
 These limitations expose a fundamental tension between efficiency and personalization fidelity, raising a central question: \textbf{How can we achieve faithful user simulation while remaining computationally efficient and scalable?}